Juvenile Indigent Defense Delivery System

 Determination of Indigence

 Nebraska has no presumption of indigence in juvenile court proceedings.
-The court must make a reasonable inquiry about indigence, based on an affidavit filed by the person seeking appointment.
+The court must make a “reasonable inquiry” about indigence, based on an affidavit filed by the person seeking appointment.
 Neb.
 Rev. Stat. § 29-3902.
-Prior to a court appearance, the public defender shall make the indigence determination.
+Prior to “a felony defendant’s initial court appearance,” the public defender shall make the indigence determination.
 Neb.
 Rev. Stat. § 29-3901(3).
 Indigence is defined as being unable to “retain legal counsel without prejudicing one’s financial ability to provide economic necessities for one’s self or one’s family.”
 Neb.
 Rev. Stat. § 29-3901(3).

 Waiver of Counsel

 In counties of 150,000 or more, juveniles cannot waive their right to counsel at a detention hearing, when being transferred to a criminal court, or if they are under the age of 14.
-L.B.
-894, Neb.
-104th Leg. (effective July 2016).
+Neb.
+Rev. Stat. § 43-273(5).

 - the protection of the juvenile;

-- the protection of another person or property of another; or
+- the protection of another person or property; or

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.